 Transitional justice initiatives have a similarly rocky history.
 Designed to help a society document and reckon with a legacy of human rights abuses, they can take several forms, including criminal trials, a truth commission or a reparations program.
 Where early initiatives, like the post-World War II trials of German and Japanese war criminals, emphasized criminal justice, more recent efforts have expanded to focus on reconciliation, healing and societal transformation.
 But including discussions of transitional justice mechanisms in peace negotiations can also present stumbling blocks, particularly when people who might be held accountable by such processes must take part in establishing them.
 There is also the broader problem of sustaining these efforts in the face of the temptation to leave painful experiences in the past.

 For both peacebuilding and transitional justice initiatives, funding remains a key challenge—and a frequent excuse to stall efforts.
 The question of who should fund reconstruction is another regular obstacle to peacebuilding.
-In some cases, consensus over the need for stability drives international funding mechanisms for pledging aid—though the COVID-19 pandemic could lead to a shortfall in future pledges.
+In some cases, consensus over the need for stability drives international funding mechanisms for pledging aid.
 In other cases, such as Syria, reconstruction funding becomes a new arena for contests over influence and power.

 WPR has covered peacebuilding and transitional justice around the world in detail and continues to examine key questions about future developments.
 Can Colombia get peace talks with its last major rebel group back on track?
 What lessons can countries draw from success stories, like Liberia, that appear to have successfully pivoted from conflict to peacebuilding?
 Will a global consensus emerge on who should lead post-conflict peacebuilding efforts and how to manage them?
 Below are some of the highlights of WPR’s coverage.